conglin/GoogleAppEngineSubdomainModuleTemplate/README.md

 ## Google App Engine subdomain as modules documentation

 This documentation is meant to give you a clear idea on how to set up your modules in Google App Engine so that each module is set up as a subdomain, either in the same runtime or otherwise.
-In this repository you'll see the example of sample-gae-app.com (python) is used as the default repository, php.sample-gae-app.com points to the php directory and module (php).
+In this repository you'll see the example of sample-gae-app.com (python) is used as the default repository, service.sample-gae-app.com points to the service directory and module (service).
 Hope this helps.